 Prior to your surgery date, please make sure you undergo a blood test to assess your clotting profile.
 If your doctor has prescribed medications, please commence them as instructed.

 If you are taking any other medications, you must let your doctor know immediately.
-Medicines that can affect the procedure include Aspirin, or products containing Coumadin, Pradaxa, Xarelto or Vitamin E because they can cause excessive bleeding and poor healing.
+Medicines that can affect the procedure include Aspirin and other non steroidal anti-inflammatory medications, or products containing Coumadin, Pradaxa, Xarelto and Vitamin E because they can cause excessive bleeding and poor healing.